skip to Main Content

 The Cradle of Humankind is a site where fossils have been found that have provided the world insight into the evolution of humanity.

-Table mountain is one of the oldest mountains in the world.
+Table Mountain is one of the oldest mountains in the world.
 It overlooks Cape Town and is considered one of the 7 wonders of the world.

-Activity idea: Use the above outline of South Africa map to draw in the geographical features mentioned!
+Activity idea: Use the above outline of the South Africa map to draw in the geographical features mentioned!

 Where is South Africa on the World Map?

-South Africa on the world map
+South Africa on the World Map

 Download as PDF (A4)